RITAKRAJPANDEY/GrowCode/README.md

 pnpm install
 ```

-### Environment
+### Environment variables

-Create a `.env.local` file in the project root with the following values:
+Create a .env.local file in the project root with the values required by the app:

 ```env
 DB_USER=your_db_user